tusharsircar95/Data-Science-Hackathons-Analytics-Vidhya/README.md

 4) Logistic Regression (CP , NB)

-A weighted average of the above produced our final output having a public leaderboard score of 0.6837.
+A weighted average of the above produced our final output having a public leaderboard score of 0.6837 and a private leaderboard score of 0.6786.

-We will share more details regarding the aggregate proxy calculation and the calculation of the Naive Bayes soon.
+### Techniques Not Tried
+- Target encoding of categorical variables
+- Aggregating text features of email to create a user profile feature
+- Features such as time between emails